 The project is also about physical works that will improve waterway health.
 This is through planning and delivery of water allocated for environmental outcomes (environmental water) and rehabilitating targeted areas of land next to the river (riparian land) through enhancing the vegetation.

-Flagship Waterway projects are one of the actions suported by the Rivers of the Barwon (Barre Warre Yulluk) Action Plan.
+Flagship Waterway projects are one of the actions supported by the Rivers of the Barwon (Barre Warre Yulluk) Action Plan.

-The Corangamite CMA ‘E-Water’ team have been working towards improving the Moorabool River’s flow using timed releases of water into the waterway.
+The Corangamite CMA ‘E-Water’ team have been working towards improving the Moorabool River’s flow using strategic releases of water into the waterway.

 Through this we aim to improve the health of the waterway and bolster the resilience of important habitats during dry flow periods.